miso-lims/walkthroughs/3-0-libraries.md

 Here we will pool all of the dilutions we added previously to make a single pool of 4 dilutions.

-1. If you are still on the bulk dilutions page from section **5.1**, click the _Propagate_ button at the top left of the table.
-Continue to step 2.
-Otherwise:
+1. If you are still on the bulk dilutions page from section **5.1**, continue to step 2.
     1. On the _Dilutions_ page, select the dilutions created.
     1. From the toolbar, click _Pool Together_.
 1. Enter the pool information: